In this article:

 Endpoint Security

 A scoring factor that concerns detection of unprotected endpoints or entry points of user tools, such as desktops, laptops, mobile devices, and virtual desktops.
-It has a High weight.

 factor